Why Most Small Business Brands Look Cheap (And How to Fix It)

 controlled typography systems

-A brand trying to use five decorative fonts at once often appears amateurish because it lacks visual restraint.
+A brand that tries to use five different decorative fonts all at once often looks unprofessional, because it lacks control.

 How to Fix It